psychogun/psychogun.github.io/docs/linux/Stratum-1-NTP-Server-using-Raspberry-Pi.md

 # USB Dongle
+The following information is now regarded deprecated; how I tried to do it with a USB dongle and the regular ntp daemon, not the secure one.
 ## Install GPS packages
 `gpsd` is a general-purpose daemon designed to interact with most types of GPS models using a wide variety of protocols.
 It is also capable of processing the PPS signals and sending timing information to ntpd via dedicated shared memory devices.
 One for pushing to ntpd absolute timestamp parsed from the NMEA messages (or supported equivalent), another for PPS timing data.